Vehicle Strand: Realism

 Useful Reading: Branston and Stafford, 2010, Ch.
 13; Williams, 1988, pp. 257-262; Harris, no date; Hallam and Marshment, 2000; Biressi and Nunn, 2004.

 If you would rather look into McLuhan's concept of the rearview mirror, you might choose a particular medium or technology (e.g. the mobile phone) and examine the way in which a true understanding of its implications and potential has been hampered by old ways of thinking.
 Alternatively you could consider the question of technological determinism: to what extent are we controlled or determined by different technologies?

 Useful Reading: Levinson, 1999, Ch.
 14; Chandler, 1995; Hardt and Negri, 2006.

 Whatever you choose, you will probably want to arrange a tutorial with the Module Tutor.
 For more information on the Case Study see the section on Assessment in the Module Handbook.

 Before the Next Class You Need To...

-(1) Come to the next class with an idea of your possible Case Study approach.
-It may be that you are interested in a topic yet to be explored in Week 10, Week 11 or Week 12; read the overview of these sessions and if you are interested in a particular theme or theory begin engage in the recommended reading.
+(3) Come to the next class with an idea of what you would like to examine in your Case Study.
+If you are interested in a topic yet to be explored in future weeks of the module then read the overviews of these sessions and begin to engage with the recommended reading.